Surfer Girl: Songs

 Three of the tracks are based on pre-existing compositions.
-"South Bay Surfer" is a rewrite of the Stephen Foster standard "Old Folks at Home", which Wilson had also recorded with The Honeys in another iteration as "Surfin' Down the Swanee River", and would revisit as an instrumental intro to "Ol' Man River" during the recording sessions for the 1968 20/20 album.
+"South Bay Surfer" is a rewrite of the Stephen Foster standard "Old Folks at Home".
+Wilson had also recorded that standard with the Honeys in another iteration as "Surfin' Down the Swanee River", and he revisited it as an instrumental introduction to "Ol' Man River" during the recording sessions for the 1968 20/20 album.
 "Boogie Woodie" is ostensibly based on Rimsky Korsakov's Flight of the Bumblebee.
 "The Rocking Surfer" is a reworking of the Tri-Fives' 1963 record "Come and Get It", an arrangement of the Czechoslovak folk song Stodola Pumpa (more popularly known in Southern California as the Good Humor ice cream truck jingle).

-Wilson is credited with writing the remaining nine songs on Surfer Girl: two by himself ("Surfer Girl" and "The Surfer Moon"), four in conjunction with Mike Love ("Catch a Wave", "Hawaii", "Surfers Rule", and "Our Car Club"), and three individually co-authored with collaborators Gary Usher ("In My Room"), Roger Christian ("Little Deuce Coupe"), and Bob Norberg ("Your Summer Dream").
+Wilson is credited with writing the remaining nine songs on Surfer Girl.
+He wrote "Surfer Girl" and "The Surfer Moon" by himself, as well as four in conjunction with Mike Love ("Catch a Wave", "Hawaii", "Surfers Rule", and "Our Car Club").
+He co-authored three songs individually with collaborators Gary Usher ("In My Room"), Roger Christian ("Little Deuce Coupe"), and Bob Norberg ("Your Summer Dream").

 "Your Summer Dream" and "In My Room" are the only songs that do not relate to themes of cars or surfing.
-The two car songs, "Our Car Club" and "Little Deuce Coupe", were planned to be omitted by Wilson, but this never happened due to Murry Wilson wanting more hits on the album, and so the tracks appeared on both Surfer Girl and their next album, Little Deuce Coupe.
+Wilson planned to omit the two car songs, "Our Car Club" and "Little Deuce Coupe", but this never happened due to Murry Wilson's wanting more hits on the album.
+His sway ensured the tracks would appear on both Surfer Girl and their next album, Little Deuce Coupe.

-The lyrics to "Surfers Rule" feature a dig at the group's then-biggest rivals the Four Seasons.
-The Four Seasons would respond with the song "No Surfing Today" on their album Born To Wander in early 1964.
+The lyrics to "Surfers Rule" feature a dig at the group's then-biggest rivals, the Four Seasons.
+The Four Seasons would respond with the song "No Surfing Today" on their album Born to Wander in early 1964.